Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Results

-With most of the mass gravitationally bound to the LMC disk, the outflowing gas is likely to be part of the LMC's galactic fountain flows and would eventually reverse its course and become inflows toward the LMC at cooler phases, as typically seen in outflow simulations \citep[e.g.][]{kim18}.
+Simulations have shown that a majority of outflow mass is found to be in the cool-warm phase \citep[e.g.][]{li17, kim20, rathjen21}, which is typically traced by the ions that are studied in this work.
+Given that the observed outflow velocities are within the escape velocity of the LMC near the disk ($v_{\rm esc}\sim90~\kms$; \citealt{barger16}), the bulk mass of the outflowing gas should be gravitationally bound to the LMC.
+The outflowing gas is thus likely to be part of the LMC's galactic fountain flows and would eventually reverse its course and become inflows toward the LMC at cooler phases, as typically seen in outflow simulations \citep[e.g.][]{kim18, kim20}.
 However, in Figure \ref{fig:delv_xymap}, the ionized outflows are commonly detected across the LMC disk in all ions, while inflows are not as common.
 The rare exceptions are two bins in \SII\ near $(x, y)\sim (2\degree, -1.5\degree)$, and one bin in \SiIV\ near $(x, y)\sim(-2\degree$, $2\degree$).
 We discuss potential causes for these rare inflow detections in Section \ref{sec:inflow}.